-Patient placement requirements as part of transfer protocols
+Requirements for placement of the person as part of transfer protocols

-- All transfers or new admissions should have a risk assessment, to ensure sufficient resources are available within the RCF to support social distancing and patient placement. - In general residents transferred or directly admitted to a RCF should be accommodated in a single room (or room with no other residents) for 14 days after arrival and monitored for new symptoms consistent with COVID-19 during that time. - The requirement for a single room applies even if the person; - Has had a test for COVID-19 reported as "not-detected" or "negative" - Is only being admitted for short periods of respite or convalescence which may have an anticipated duration of less than 14 days
+- All transfers or new admissions should have a risk assessment, to ensure sufficient resources are available within the RCF to support social distancing and placement of residents. - Residents who have not previously had COVID-19 who are transferred or directly admitted to a RCF should be accommodated in a single room (or room with no other residents) for 14 days after arrival and monitored for new symptoms consistent with COVID-19 during that time. - The requirement for a single room applies even if the person; - Has had a test for COVID-19 reported as "not-detected" or "negative" - Is only being admitted for short periods of respite or convalescence which may have an anticipated duration of less than 14 days